JustWhit3/arsenalgear-py/README.md

 │   │   ├── utils.py
 │   ├── setup.py
 │   ├── setup.cfg
-├── doc/
-│   ├── Code structure.md
-│   ├── Contributing.md
-│   ├── Download, install and run.md
 ├── img/
 ├── README.md
 ├── LICENSE
 ├── CITATION.cff
+├── CONTRIBUTING.md
 ├── .gitignore
 ├── .all-contributorsrc
 ```

-General documentation:
+## Extra documentation

-- [Contributing to the repository](https://github.com/JustWhit3/arsenalgear-py/blob/main/doc/Contributing.md): a generic file containing detailed info about how to open an issue or send a pull request to contribute.
+- [Contributing to the repository](https://github.com/JustWhit3/arsenalgear-py/blob/main/CONTRIBUTING.md): a generic file containing detailed info about how to open an issue or send a pull request to contribute.
-- [Code structure](https://github.com/JustWhit3/arsenalgear-py/blob/main/doc/Code%20structure.md): contains a detailed list of the `python` objects of the repository and how to use them.
-- [Download, install and run](https://github.com/JustWhit3/arsenalgear-py/blob/main/doc/Download%2C%20install%20and%20run.md): contains instructions about how to install, download and run the repository code.
+- [Code documentation](https://justwhit3.github.io/arsenalgear-py/index.html): code documentation has been generated using Doxygen.

 ## News from the last release

-- Python package version has been added to PyPi.
-- Module datascience has been provided.
-- Module utils has been provided.
-- Module parallelization has been provided.
+- Added Doxygen documentation.
+- Added new functions.

 ## List of features